 - In 2023-24 onshore gas production decreased by 8.3% compared to the previous year.

-- Current offshore NT gas production is from the Blacktip gas field near the NT and Western Australia border, the Ichthys gas field 220 km off the coast of Western Australia, and the Bayu‑Undan gas field in Timor-Leste offshore waters.
+- Current offshore NT gas production is from the Blacktip gas field near the NT and Western Australia border and the Ichthys gas field 220 km off the coast of Western Australia.

-- Previously, gas from both the Ichthys and Bayu-Undan fields was transported to onshore processing facilities to be exported overseas.
-However, as the Bayu-Undan field approaches depletion, it no longer produces gas for global markets and instead has shifted supply towards the Northern Territory market until doing so remains economically viable.
-Gas from Blacktip is used primarily for domestic consumption.
+- Previously, gas from the Bayu-Undan field was transported to onshore processing facilities to be exported overseas.
+However, as the Bayu-Undan field approached depletion, it shifted supply towards domestic consumption.
+It's replacement, the Barossa gas field, is expected to be operational from the September quarter 2025.

 Map 2: Offshore petroleum activity1